-Join Lynn Langit for an in-depth discussion in this video Understanding the parts and pieces, part of Hadoop Fundamentals.
+Join Lynn Langit for an in-depth discussion in this video Understanding the parts and pieces, part of Learning Hadoop.

 - So as you might be thinking, setting up development environment for Hadoop can be quite complicated.
 I've found the best way to approach it is to break it down into steps.
 So let's do that here.
 The first part is you need to figure out how you want the Hadoop binaries to be accessible.
 So you have really a couple different considerations.
 The first thing is, do you want to work with the open source, plain-vanilla, Apache Hadoop binaries, or you want to work with a vendor distribution?
 And usually we'll work with a free version or a developer edition, and the way you pick the vendor is if you have a preference, because you have worked with that vendor before, say, Microsoft, or you think the vendor is leading in the market as Cloudera is said to be by many analysts and consumers at this time, or there's feature that the vendor has that you want to use.